Saboten758/OC/README.md

 * After mathematical manipulation of the true and false positivities, linear regression is performed to calculate the slope and y-intercept.
 These coefficients are then entered into the sROC equation to generate the sROC curve.

 ![SROC](imgs/paper.png)
-SROC curve of all 28 studies,which were included in the meta-analysis(from the paper)
+sROC curve of all 28 studies,which were included in the meta-analysis(from the paper)

 ---
 ### Problems with Deep Learning based approach: